 The B.E.P.S.
 Action Plan has identified treaty abuse, and particularly treaty shopping, as one of the most important sources of base erosion and profit shifting.
-The Final Recommendations on Action Item 679 make a distinction between two types of treaty abuse:
+The Final Recommendations on Action Item $6^{91}$ make a distinction between two types of treaty abuse:

-- Abuse of the tax treaty itself - Abuse of domestic tax law by using treaty benefits ii.
-Recommended Action
+- Abuse of the tax treaty itself and - Abuse of domestic tax law by using treaty benefits.